Pranjalchavanpatil/Task-2-Data-Visualization-Storytelling/README.md

-# Data Visualization & Storytelling - Task 2 (Elevate Internship)
+# Data Visualization & Storytelling - Task 2

 ## 📌 Objective
 The goal of this task is to create meaningful data visualizations and practice data storytelling using the **Superstore sales dataset**.